raymond-h/generator-node-module-multilang/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-node-module from npm, run:
+To install generator-node-module-multilang from npm, run:

 ```
-$ npm install -g generator-node-module
+$ npm install -g generator-node-module-multilang
 ```

 Finally, initiate the generator: